Tea types and teaware relationships with teapots, cups, and brewing tools

 What are the main types of tea?

-Black tea, green tea, oolong tea, white tea, and herbal teas like chamomile and peppermint are the main types.
-Specialty teas like matcha, sencha, and lapsang souchong have unique flavors and traditional preparation methods.
+Black tea, green tea, oolong tea, white tea, and herbal teas like chamomile and peppermint are commonly recognized categories.
+Specialty teas such as matcha, sencha, and lapsang souchong differ in preparation style and brewing behavior.

 Loose leaf tea or tea bags—which is better?